-Music research within CREAM is fundamentally multidisciplinary, investigating all corners of the commercial music industries – from songwriting, production and creative practice, to sound technology and innovation in music business.
+Music research is multidisciplinary, investigating all aspects of music, from classical to the commercial music industries. songwriting, production and creative practice, to sound technology and innovation in music business.
+Music research is led by Professor Shirley Thompson and coordinated by Kerstin Hermes.
+The Black Music Research Unit is led by Mykaell Riley.

-Research staff (see list of staff at the bottom of the page for a hyperlink) are experienced academics and industry practitioners, who are at the forefront of cutting edge practice in music, connecting closely with University of Westminster’s established music industry think tank MusicTank (www.musictank.co.uk).
+Research staff (see People) are experienced academics and industry practitioners, who are at the forefront of cutting edge practice in music, connecting closely with University of Westminster’s established music industry think tank MusicTank (www.musictank.co.uk).
 The Music research team also support a growing cohort of postgraduate PhD students in all areas of sound and music creativity, and music industry studies.

 Particular specialist areas include: